-The Company incurred expenses totaling \$29,888 before tax credits and credits on refundable exploration duties for the first quarter ended November 30, 2024 (\$154,634 in 2023).
+The Company incurred expenses totaling \$56,169 before tax credits and credits on refundable exploration duties for the first quarter ended February 28, 2025 (\$283,405 for the same period in 2024).
 In the interim condensed unaudited financial statements, those exploration costs are presented net of exploration tax credits.